engineering-collaboration/book/docs/book/anatomy-of-a-code-change/tbd.md

 1. The **main branch** where all other branches diverge from and merge to.
 2. Short-lived **development branches** for working on changes.
-3. Depending on our release strategy, optional long-lived **release branches** dedicated to per release to packaging a version of the product.
+3. Depending on our release strategy, optional long-lived **release branches** dedicated per release to package a version of the product.

 ### Development branches